prb/pips-solver/poly-pips.md

 ## Polyomino Notation

-Note that for our purposes, we imagine the polyominoes being like physical dominoes with the pieces being marked on one face with pips and blank on the other.
+For our purposes, we imagine the polyominoes being like physical dominoes with the pieces being marked on one face with pips and blank on the other.
 Placing the pieces allows for 0-90-180-270 degree rotations but not reflections, and with this in mind, we distinguish chirality (i.e., left- and right-handed) for polyominoes.

 ### Input
 We use the following brief input notation for polyominoes with pips as labels on the squares.
 The notation is of the form